Para-abelian varieties and Albanese maps

 Particular examples are the \emph{families of abelian varieties}.
 By this we mean an algebraic space $A$, together with a proper flat morphism of finite presentation $A\ra S$ endowed with a group structure, such that all fibers are abelian varieties.
 These are often called \emph{abelian schemes} in the literature.
 According to Raynaud's result (see \cite{Faltings; Chai 1990}, Theorem 1.9) the total space $A$ indeed must be a scheme.
 It actually satisfies the \emph{AF-property}, that is, each finite set of points admits a common affine open neighborhood, provided the base scheme $S$ is affine.
-Note, however, that there are examples without ample sheaves (\cite{Raynaud 1970}, Chapter VII, 4.2), and this happens already over the spectrum of the ring of dual numbers $R=\CC[\epsilon]$.
+Actually, the total space is quasiprojective if the base is affine and normal (\cite{Faltings; Chai 1990}, Remark 1.10).
+Note, however, that there are examples without ample sheaves (\cite{Raynaud 1970}, Chapter XII, 4.2), and this happens already over the spectrum of the ring of dual numbers $R=\CC[\epsilon]$.

 In what follows, we fix a family of para-abelian varieties $f:P\ra S$.
-Note that the structure morphism is proper, surjective and smooth, in particular of finite presentation.
+Note that the structure morphism is surjective and smooth.
 Moreover, the canonical map $\O_S\ra f_*(\O_P)$ is bijective (\cite{EGA IIIb}, Proposition 7.8.6).
 In other words, $f$ is cohomologically flat in degree $d=0$, and $h^0(\O_{P_s})=1$ for all points $s\in S$.
 In contrast to families of abelian varieties, the total space $P$ often fails to be a scheme.
 This already happens in relative dimension $g=1$ over local schemes $S$ of dimension $n=2$, see \cite{Raynaud 1970}, Chapter XIII, Section 3.2 and also \cite{Zomervrucht 2015}.